 The most common detox diet programs involve juice fasting, strict vegan eating plans, liquid diets, and supplementation.
 (3).
 In addition, there are detox diets that target different organs.
 For example, a kidney detox cleanse.

-This cleanse may involve consuming specific herbs and foods that would trigger the kidney to eliminate toxins (9).
-For example, take a look at these recipe samples that may fit a kidney cleanse plan (8):
+This cleanse may involve consuming specific herbs and foods that supposedly trigger the kidney to eliminate toxins (9).
+For example, take a look at these recipe samples that may be included in a kidney cleanse plan (8):

 - Smoothie made of one beetroot, two apples, half a lemon juice, half a cucumber, and one inch grated ginger.